 Dental Crown Types

-There are six different types of dental crowns.
+There are many different types of dental crowns.
 They are made from a variety of materials.
 Some are a combination of multiple materials.
 Each crown type has its pros and cons.
 Your dentist will help determine which crown type best suits your needs.

 Ceramic Crowns – These are made from porcelain.
 They are ideal for blending with your natural tooth colors to restore the front portion of your smile.
 Ceramic crowns can be prone to chipping, can aggravate the adjacent teeth, and are susceptible to pressure.
 They also tend to be used just for front teeth.